 A Level Course Outline

-Art students will excel on the A level course who are curious about the visual world and have a genuine interest in developing their ability to engage with, respond to and analyse works or Art.
+Art students, who are curious about the visual world and have a genuine interest in developing their ability to engage with, respond to and analyse works of Art, will excel on the A Level course.
 You will also enjoy developing your skills in exploring a wide range of 2D and 3D materials and techniques.

-Unit 1 begins with a series of teacher-led workshops on a given theme developing your skills in generating ideas, creating practical experiments as well as developing your knowledge and understanding of artists and their work.
-This will enable you to create a body of independent work as you progress through Unit 1.
-The Personal investigation enables you to research your own theme, which is suited to your interests, encouraging you to develop your practical making skills in more depth.
+Unit 1 begins with a series of teacher-led workshops on a given theme to broaden and develop your skills, support generating ideas, create practical experiments, as well as developing your knowledge and understanding of artists and their work.
+This will enable you to create a body of independent work as you progress.
+The Personal Investigation enables you to research your own theme, which is suited to your interests, encouraging you to develop your practical making skills in more depth.

 You will be encouraged to work independently, to develop ideas through sustained investigations and explorations of a range of techniques, materials and processes.
-You will identify and interpret relationships between visual ideas and analyse methods and outcomes to progress your work.
+You will identify and interpret relationships between visual ideas and analyse methods to progress your work and create informed outcomes.
 You will learn how to refine your work through in-depth study and manipulation of formal elements.
 You will be encouraged to explore relevant research and gain first-hand experience and critical awareness of works of art and design through regular gallery visits.